Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Hawking-Like Radiation as Tunneling with Semiclassical Approximation

-in which the plus (minus) sign is associated with an outgoing (incoming) radial null geodesic.
+in which the plus (minus) sign is associated with an outgoing (incoming) radial null geodesics.
 As previously explained, we choose the incoming mode since the particle tunneling is from outside to inside the apparent horizon.

-Also, as mentioned heretofore, we only need to calculate the imaginary part of the incoming action, which now can be written in the form
+To take into account the back-reaction effects of the massless tunneling particle in the dynamical setup, one should compute the total, physical mass-energy inside the apparent horizon.
+In non-stationary situations, this mass-energy inside the apparent horizon is determined with some quasi-local energy related to the apparent horizon.
+Due to the spherical symmetry of the cosmological black hole's line element \eqref{eq12} within the STVG theory, we can use the Misner-Sharp-Hernandez (MSH) mass \cite{Misner1964,Hernandez1966}

+One can calculate MSH mass for the cosmological black hole solution in the STVG theory by inserting Eqs. \eqref{eq12} and \eqref{eq21} into Eq. \eqref{eq38} to find the following result

+in which, to derive the first term, we use the relation $H^{2}=8\pi(1+\alpha)\rho/3$ (see the proof in Ref. \cite{Perez2019}).
+During the instantaneous process of tunneling of a particle from the apparent horizon, we can assume that the total, physical mass-energy as the MSH mass inside the apparent horizon does not fluctuate.
+Thus, crossing the radiated particle with energy $\omega$ across the apparent horizon will lead to an increment of the total, physical mass-energy $M_{MSH}$ inside the apparent horizon to the amount of $M_{MSH}+\omega$.
+On the other hand, through tunneling, the apparent horizon's radius $R_{AH}$ will increase to $R_{AH}+\delta R_{AH}$.
+If we assume that $\tilde{H}$ is the Hamiltonian of the massless tunneling particle, then we can describe $d\tilde{H}$ as the energy amount crossing the apparent horizon in an infinitesimal time interval.
+Since we have fixed the MSH mass, we are able to write